JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML StructuredDataPropertyTuple

-An OML DataStructureTuple defines an structured tuple instance of an OML Structure.
+An OML StructuredDataPropertyTuple is an SingletonInstanceStructuredDataPropertyContext nested in a container OML SingletonInstanceStructuredDataPropertyContext.

 {APIs: **Normalized**, **Functional**}